sprt/skippex/README.md

 Skippex skips intros automatically for you on Plex, with support for the Chromecast.

 **IMPORTANT NOTE**: This is still pretty much beta software.
-Except bugs and please report them!
+Expect bugs and please report them!

 ## Installation